 Diagnosis

-Amyloidosis is often overlooked because the signs and symptoms can mimic those of more-common diseases.
+Amyloidosis is often overlooked because the symptoms can mimic those of more-common diseases.

 Early diagnosis can help prevent further organ damage.
-Precise diagnosis is important because treatment varies greatly, depending on your specific condition.
+Precise diagnosis of the type of amyloidosis you have is important.
+Treatment varies greatly, depending on your specific condition.

 Laboratory tests

-Blood and urine may be analyzed for abnormal protein that can indicate amyloidosis.
-People with certain symptoms may also need thyroid and kidney function tests.
+Blood and urine may be analyzed for proteins that can indicate amyloidosis.
+People with certain symptoms also may need thyroid and kidney function tests.

 Biopsy